Representation of Context-Specific Causal Models with Observational and Interventional Data: Real Data Example

-In the following, we treat the $135$ measurements taken from the group c-SC-s as observational data and the $150$ measurements taken from the group c-SC-m as interventional data, taking treatment with memantine as our intervention.
+Since the number of CStrees on $p$ nodes grows much faster than the number of DAGs on $p$ nodes (see Table~\ref{fig: counting CStrees} in Appendix~\ref{appsec: enumeration}), we limit our small analysis to a single observational and a single interventional group.
+We treat the $135$ measurements taken from the group c-SC-s as observational data and the $150$ measurements taken from the group c-SC-m as interventional data, taking treatment with memantine as our intervention.
 We consider the expression levels of four proteins, each of which is believed to discriminate between between the classes c-SC-s and c-SC-m (see \citep[Table 3, Column 2]{HGK15}).
-As our models are for discrete random variables only, we discretized the data set using the quantile method.
+As CStree models are for categorical data, we discretized the data set using the quantile method.
 The result is four binary random variables, one for each protein considered, with outcomes ``high (expression level)'' and ``low (expression level).''

-Hence, our goal is to learn an optimal interventional CStree on four binary variables given the observational data and one interventional data set.
-Here, we assume that the intervention targets are unknown since we cannot be certain which proteins, at which expression levels (i.e.~in which contexts), are directly targeted by the drug memantine.
+Since the target of the intervention is unknown, to build an interventional CStree model, we need to select an appropriate CStree out of all CStrees on four binary variables with a single intervention target that could be targeting any subset of the variables in any context.
 There are $59,136$ CStrees on four binary random variables.
 As the intervention targets are latent, we need to consider all possible interventions in a given observational CStree.
-For a CStree on four binary variables, the number of models to be scored can be as large as $2^{15}$.
-To avoid the time complexity issues of testing many models for each of $59136$ trees, we instead first learn the BIC-optimal equivalence class of CStrees for the data and then score all possible interventional CStrees that arise by targeting any subset of the stages in any element of this equivalence class.
+For a CStree on four binary variables, the number of such interventional models to be scored can be as large as $2^{15}$.
+To avoid excessive runtimes, we first learn an optimal equivalence class of CStrees with respect to the Bayesian Information Criterion (BIC), and then score all possible interventional CStrees that arise by targeting any subset of the stages in any element of this equivalence class.